Photos, left to right: Bob May (1939-2009); our Charity Auction Donation Room in 2015; Lalla Ward raising money for the Denville Hall trust in 2017.

-We are proud to say that 100% of the proceeds of the charity auction go directly to the charity.
+100% of the proceeds of the Bob May Charity Auction goes directly to the year’s target charity.

 What are we looking for?
 In short: donations of science fiction, fantasy, comics, horror or genre related material, most especially Doctor Who and its spinoffs.
-This includes genres such as Torchwood, Star Wars, Star Trek, Harry Potter, Hitchhiker’s Guide to the Galaxy, The Prisoner, Blake’s 7, Buffy, Angel, Firefly, Stargate SG-1/Atlantis/Universe, Battlestar Galactica, Caprica, Red Dwarf, anything related to science fiction film and television, SF/fantasy literature, comic books, or collectibles.
+This includes items from many different genres: a few examples include Torchwood, Star Wars, Star Trek, Harry Potter, Hitchhiker’s Guide to the Galaxy, Supernatural, Game of Thrones, The Expanse, Stranger Things, Westworld, The Prisoner, Blake’s 7, Outlander Buffy, Angel, Firefly, Stargate, Battlestar Galactica, Caprica, Red Dwarf and the myriad comics-related TV shows and films; as well as anything related to science fiction film and television, SF/fantasy literature, comic books, or collectibles.
 Anything that has a tangential relationship to the SF/fantasy/horror genre which is in at least very good condition.
 Autographed photos, commemorative items, one-time prints, illustrations, etc. are also welcome.
 If you find it to be a valuable collectible, chances are good that others will, too.
 Just be sure: this is not a disposal service for items you wish to throw away!

 If you have any questions, please feel free to email us.